What is redistricting?

-AB 849 (Bonta), known as the FAIR MAPS Act, passed in 2019 to improve and standardize the local redistricting process and incorporate best practices that California already uses for redistricting at the state level.
+AB 849 (Bonta), known as the Fair And Inclusive Redistricting for Municipalities And Political Subdivisions (FAIR MAPS) Act, passed in 2019 to improve and standardize the local redistricting process and incorporate best practices that California already uses for redistricting at the state level.
 Local governments now have clearer guidelines around the drawing of district maps to ensure fairness and prohibit partisan gerrymandering.
 The FAIR MAPS Act also created public outreach and transparency requirements to ensure that all communities know about and can directly shape the drawing of their city or county’s district lines.

 The People’s Map Act, SB 139, which was regrettably vetoed by Governor Newsom, would have required large counties to create independent redistricting commissions to draw district lines.

 Gerrymandering happens when the election district boundaries are drawn in a way that gives a particular set of people - like a political party or racial group, or persons - like incumbents or candidates, an unfair political advantage over another.
 Even though local government is nonpartisan, the local line-drawing process could result to disenfranchise growing racial and language minority communities, and to reduce the voting power of political minorities.
 Today local redistricting process is up to local government bodies, and this is why our coalition is formed to ensure the redistricting process is fair and transparent resulting a map that represents and reflects our diverse population.